 We believe the value proposition we offer and our philosophy that we do well when our clients do well has resulted in strong relationships with our clients.
-Our client base primarily comprises institutional investors that range from those seeking to make an initial investment in alternative assets to some of the largest and most sophisticated private markets investors.
-As a highly customized, flexible outsourcing partner, we are equipped to provide investment services to institutional clients of all sizes and with different needs, internal resources and investment objectives.
+We pride ourselves on being client-centric in our approach, and are equipped to provide investment services to institutional clients of all sizes and with different needs, internal resources and investment objectives, including those seeking to make an initial investment in alternative assets to some of the largest and most sophisticated private markets investors.
 Our clients include prominent institutional investors globally including in the United States, Europe, the Middle East, Asia, Australia and Latin America.
-As of December 31, 2022 December 31, 2023, approximately 38% 40% of our AUM came from clients based outside of the Americas, reflecting the strength and breadth of our relationships within the global investor community.
+As of December 31, 2024, approximately 41% of our AUM came from clients based outside of the Americas, reflecting the strength and breadth of our relationships within the global investor community.